Daimler aims to improve profit margins in 2013

-FRANKFURT Daimler (DAIGn.DE) cannot say when it plans to reach divisional margin targets first expected next year, but it does expect to improve its profitability at least in 2013, finance chief Bodo Uebber told reporters during a conference call on Thursday.
+FRANKFURT Oct 25 Daimler cannot say when it plans to reach divisional margin targets first expected next year, but it does expect to improve its profitability at least in 2013, finance chief Bodo Uebber told reporters during a conference call on Thursday.

 "We naturally want to improve profitability over our current performance," Uebber said.